 While I was inside, a little girl and her mother were outside; the little girl needed to use the restroom, and refused to use the now-open men’s room, insisting that she had to use the women’s room.
 She was very surprised when I walked out (exclaiming “oh my god!”).
 The mother, of course, was quite amused, her point having been proven in about the best way possible.

-At the restaurant, Dodo and Half Portion, a couple, and hikers from Israel, sat at the table next to us, and the four of us decided to split a room at the Seneca Motel; we got a three-bed room (actually, a two-room “suite”).
+At the restaurant, Dodo and Half Portion, a couple from Israel, sat at the table next to us, and the four of us decided to split a room at the Seneca Motel; we got a three-bed room (actually, a two-room “suite”).
 With four people splitting the cost, it wound up being a very cheap hotel stay for each of us.

 Quoi and I went to the Dollar General to resupply.
 I bought the store’s entire supply of Snickers bars (that is, the one regular-sized bar they had).
 With the limited selection they had, Quoi had to go to the (much more expensive) grocery store down the street to find everything she needed.